-Currently, the most luxurious Nile River ships are offered by these companies:
+Currently, the most luxurious Nile cruises are offered by these companies:

-*Oberoi Hotels & Resorts – The Oberoi Zahra has glass showers with full-length view windows, a cooling mist system on the sundeck and outdoor restaurant, and a fleet of air-conditioned black Mercedes vans shadowing the ship onshore, ready to whisk you away to see the tombs, temples and 5,000 years of Egyptian history.
+The Oberoi Zahra river ship – operated by Oberoi Hotels & Resorts – has glass showers with full-length view windows, a cooling mist system on the sundeck and outdoor restaurant, and a fleet of air-conditioned black Mercedes vans shadowing the ship onshore, ready to whisk you away to see the tombs, temples and 5,000 years of Egyptian history.

 Watch out though for the intimate new Viking Ra, coming May, 2018 (from Viking River Cruises).
 It should give Oberoi and Sanctuary Retreats a run for their money, promising “the ultimate in comfort” on the Nile.